Benefits of Ductless Heating and Air Conditioning

 They’re more efficient

-The ductless system is ideal for homes that do not have existing air ducts, or are under renovations that would make the installation of new ductwork difficult or difficult.
-Instead the technician will install the outdoor condenser on a concrete pad outside of the house or building and connect it to one or more indoor air handlers.
-The conduit houses the power cable, refrigerant and drain.
-It’s a simple installation that shouldn’t take much time.
+The ductless system can be utilized in homes that do not have existing air ducts or those undergoing renovations that make installing new ductwork difficult or impossible.
+A technician will place the outdoor condenser outside the home or building on a concrete pad and then run a conduit to one or more indoor handlers.
+The conduit will carry the power cable as well as the refrigerant line and drain, making it an easy installation that won’t take long at all.

 They’re greener